aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

         # If vrf_vni > 10000 make sure to adjust mac_vrf_vni_base accordingly to avoid overlap.
         vrf_vni: < 1-1024 >

+        # VRF ID | Required.
+        # Replacement variable for vrf_vni, required for tenant OSPF configuration.
+Acts like and can be used instead of vrf_vni in all cases.
+        # vrf_vni is still supported for backward compatibility.
+        vrf_id: < 1-1024 >

         # IP Helper for DHCP relay
         ip_helpers:
           < IPv4 dhcp server IP >: